Afghan academy seeks to ease pain of war with music

 Her Indian teacher, Irfan Khan, one of 16 foreign instructors at the school, watches approvingly but laments the poverty that prevents students from owning instruments, hindering their progress.

 "We are reviving music for those who have been deprived," he said.
-"However, many of the students do not come from affluent families and are only able to practise here."
+"However, many of the students do not come from affluent families and are only able to practice here."

-At $600 (390.07 pounds), a new saxophone is more than $100 higher than an average worker's annual salary, according to Finance Ministry estimates.
+At $600, a new saxophone is more than $100 higher than an average worker's annual salary, according to Finance Ministry estimates.

 For star classical piano pupil Sayed Elham, a jovial 13-year-old with a passion for Chopin, the $3,000 needed to trade his family's Casio keyboard for a full-size piano is nothing but a dream.